rackerlabs/docs-cloud-databases/api-docs/api-reference/methods/post-upgrade-version-accountid-instances-instanceid-action.rst

     POST /{version}/{accountId}/instances/{instanceId}/action

-Upgrades a single instance to a later datastore version.
+Upgrades a single instance to a later datastore version or, in limited cases, to a different datastore type.

-MySQL 5.1/5.6 can be upgraded to MySQL 5.7 and MariaDB 10/10.1 can be upgraded to MariaDB 10.4.
+- MySQL 5.1 can be upgraded to MySQL 5.7

+- MySQL 5.6 can be upgraded to MySQL 5.7 and MariaDB 10.4enc.

+- MariaDB 10/10.1 can be upgraded to MariaDB 10.4.

+- MariaDB 10.4 can be upgraded to MariaDB 10.4enc.

 This operation returns a 202 Accepted response.